freeCodeCamp/freeCodeCamp/guide/english/java/getters-and-setters/index.md

     this.number = num;
 }
 ```
-This ensures the value of 'number' is always set between 10 and 100.
-If the programmer allows the variable 'number' to be updated directly, the caller can set any arbitrary value to it:
+This ensures the value of `number` is always set between 10 and 100.
+If the programmer allows the variable `number` to be updated directly, the caller can set any arbitrary value to it:
 ```java
 obj.number = 3;
 ```